fastly/Viceroy/test-fixtures/README.md

 ### Go

 Go fixtures are located in `test-fixtures/src/go`.
-They are discovered by directory name and are part of a single Go module.
+They are discovered through `go list` on that directory.

 For now, only the `wasm32-wasip1` target is supported in `fixtures.toml`.
 This is translated to the correct args for the `tinygo` and `go` toolchains.

-Some fixtures may not build for a certain toolchain.
-This can be controlled by the `go_toolchains` option in `fixtures.toml`.
+Some fixtures should not build for a certain toolchain.
+This can be controlled by the `languages` option in `fixtures.toml`.
 By default we build for both `tinygo` and `go`, but you can specify a subset of these toolchains for a fixture.

 * **TinyGo** — `tinygo build -target=wasip1`, the toolchain from
   [issue #491](https://github.com/fastly/Viceroy/issues/491).
 * **"big" Go** — `GOOS=wasip1 GOARCH=wasm go build`, the toolchain from
   [issue #498](https://github.com/fastly/Viceroy/issues/498).

-If `tinygo` or `go` is not installed, the build is skipped.
+The build script currently only builds rust fixtures.
 Tests must be aware of this and skip tests that require a fixture that was not built.
-This may change in the future if we set up toolchain dependencies for local dev and CI (nix?).
+This may change in the future if we set up toolchain dependencies for local dev and CI.

+Integration tests can use the `go_fixture!` macro in `cli/tests/integration/common.rs` to handle this automatically.
+It returns early (and says why) when the artifact is missing.

 #### Manually Building and Running